 - after touching pets or handling pet waste or food

-Your teeth are a window into your health, and your mouth is a safe haven for both good and bad bacteria.
-When you are well, your body’s natural defenses maintain optimum oral health, and daily brushing and flossing can keep dangerous bacteria in check.
-However, when harmful bacteria are allowed to grow out of control, it can make you sick and cause inflammation and problems elsewhere in your body.
+Your teeth are a window into your health, and your mouth is a haven for both good and bad bacteria.
+When you’re not sick, your body’s natural defenses help maintain your oral health.
+Daily brushing and flossing also keep dangerous bacteria in check.
+But when harmful bacteria grow out of control, it can make you sick and cause inflammation and problems elsewhere in your body.

-Talk with your doctor if you suspect you or a family member has an immune system disorder.
+Talk with a doctor if you suspect you or a family member has an immunodeficiency disorder.

-Nonallergic rhinitis occurs when the lining of the nasal passages are irritated.
-The blood vessels in your nose expand, rushing blood into the nasal lining.
-This causes abnormal expansion and inflammation in your nose, which triggers the telltale allergy symptoms.
-Most people are diagnosed with nonallergic rhinitis after they have undergone allergy testing.
+Irritation and swelling of the lining of the nasal passages cause nonallergic rhinitis.
+The blood vessels in your nose expand, and blood rushes into the nasal lining.
+This causes expansion and inflammation in your nose and triggers allergy-like symptoms.
+People may get a nonallergic rhinitis diagnosis after undergoing allergy testing.

 Treatment for the condition depends on:

-- if you have any other conditions that may complicate treatment
+- if you have other conditions that may complicate treatment

-Help teach your child good hygiene habits, like frequent hand washing, and bathe him or her every day.
-This will help stop the spread of viruses and germs around your household.
-Wash your own hands frequently, wipe down common surfaces when someone gets sick, and keep your child home until he or she is well.
+Teach your child good hygiene habits, such as frequent handwashing and bathing regularly.
+This can help reduce the spread of viruses and germs around your household.
+Wash your hands frequently, wipe down common surfaces, especially when someone gets sick, and keep your child home if they are sick.